Shamanic Healing Practices

 My Shamanic Calling

-At one point I couldn’t keep down water or food for months.
+Eventually, I couldn’t keep food or down water for months.
 I knew I was dying.
-In desperation I clumsily turned inward.
-Not knowing how or what I was doing, I asked for guidance, which I received.
-I was told step by step how to heal my body through natural means.
+In desperation I clumsily turned inward not knowing how or what I was doing.
+I asked for guidance and I received it.
+I was shown how to heal my body through natural means.
 Three weeks later I was healed.

-Shortly, after this, and unbeknown to me at the time, my master shaman, mentor, and wise elder came into my life.
-She told me who I was and that I would become a powerful soul healer, and she said would be my teacher.
-That was over 15 years ago.
-Today, I continue to learn and work with my master shaman daily, while studying with numerous shamans and healers from many lineages, philosophies and cultures.
+Shortly after this my teacher, shaman and mentor came into my life.
+She told me who I was and informed me she would be my teacher.
+Today, I continue to learn and work with my teacher, but have studied with numerous shamanic healers from several lineages, traditions and cultures.

 ““Most people think we believe our experience.
 This is not true; we experience what we believe.”